miloszb/CL_Projects/AddressBook/README.md

 AddressBook
 ===========

-A Symfony project created on February 17, 2017, 2:29 pm.
+A Symfony 2.8 exercise with minimal UI in Polish.